-Rogers is ensuring Canada’s baseball obsession can sell more than just tickets.
+Rogers is turning Canada’s baseball obsession into more than just ticket sales.

-The Canadian telecom and entertainment company has launched a national campaign built around the Toronto Blue Jays’ recent momentum.
+The telecom and entertainment company launched a national campaign built around the Toronto Blue Jays’ recent momentum.

-It features actor and longtime fan Michael Cera alongside several Blue Jays players to promote its wireless, internet, and entertainment services.
+The campaign features actor and longtime fan Michael Cera alongside several Blue Jays players to promote Rogers' wireless, internet, and entertainment services.

-Created by Publicis Canada, the campaign marks the first time Rogers has combined its telecom offerings and sports ownership assets into one connected marketing push.
+Publicis Canada created the campaign, which marks the first time Rogers combined its telecom offerings and sports ownership assets into one connected marketing push.

-The work arrives as the Blue Jays continue riding the attention from their 2025 World Series run, giving Rogers a timely way to connect its services to live sports viewing across Canada.
+The work arrives as the Blue Jays ride the attention from their 2025 World Series run, giving Rogers a timely way to connect its services to live sports viewing across Canada.

 Blue Jays stars George Springer, Kazuma Okamoto, Dylan Cease, Ernie Clement, and Davis Schneider appear throughout the campaign.

-"We’re all about connecting Canadians," said Terrie Tweddle, chief brand and communications officer at Rogers.
+"We’re all about connecting Canadians," Terrie Tweddle, chief brand and communications officer at Rogers, said in a statement.

 "This campaign brings our unmatched assets together for the first time, anchored by Blue Jays superfan Michael Cera."